Skip to main content

 Workflow Shadower

 Workflow Shadower is built on top of Workflow Replayer to address this problem.
 The basic idea of shadowing is: scan workflows based on the filters you defined, fetch history for each of workflow in the scan result from Cadence server and run the replay test.
-It can be run either as a test to serve local development purpose or as a workflow in your worker to continuously replay production workflows.
+It can be run either as a test to serve local development purposes or as a workflow in your worker to continuously replay production workflows.

 Shadow Options